• Home

 Planning

-Do the leaders get proper permits for their trips?
-All National Parks require Commercial Authorizations for groups who pay someone money to be led through the park.
-We have heard of numerous group leaders who don’t get permits and tell their PAYING students to say they are all just friends or club members if a Ranger stops them to ask for permit.
+Does the leader/company get proper permits for their trips?
+All National Parks and most State Parks require Commercial Authorizations for groups who pay someone money to be led through the park.
+Some instructors/companies are notorious for not getting permits and telling their PAYING customers to say they are all just friends or club members if a ranger stops them to ask for the permit.
 This is hogwash and completely unacceptable for someone who just charged you money for a photo workshop.
 ANY company, organization, photo club or individual who charges money to lead a group in a National Park MUST get a permit.
 After all, YOU paid for it….they should have it.

 Number of Participants

-Please make SURE to ask any photo company their top limit of participants on any given trip, Here are OUR numbers, in writing:
+Please make SURE to ask any photo company their top limit of participants on any given trip.
+Here are OUR numbers, in writing:

-• 1 day classroom lecture - 10 students max with 2 instructors
+• 1 day classroom lecture - 10 students max

-• 2 day/"weekend" trips - max of 8 students
+• 2-3 day or "weekend" trips - max of 8 students

 _______________________________________________________________________________________

 We are not saying you can’t have fun with a group of people who are all paying their own way with no workshop fee being charged.
-In that case you should have no expectations of what other’s roles should be and you can just go and handle everything on your own.
+In that case you should have no expectations of what others' roles should be and you can just go and handle everything on your own.
 Of course, that could be great!

-But the bottom line is, if a group, organization or individual is charging you money to lead a photo workshop, be smart with your money and make sure you know what you ARE and ARE NOT getting for those dollars.
+But the bottom line is, if a group, organization or individual is charging you money to participate in a photo workshop, be smart with your money and make sure you know what you ARE and ARE NOT getting for those dollars.
 Make sure you go with the group who gives you the most value for your money.

 Questions?
 Contact Us.